zakirullin/cognitive-load/README.md

   <img src="/img/deepmodulev8.png" alt="Deep module" width="700">
 </div>

-Having too many shallow modules can make it difficult to understand the project. **Not only do we have to keep in mind each module's responsibilities, but also all their interactions**.
-To understand the purpose of a shallow module, we first need to look at the functionality of all the related modules.
+Having too many shallow modules can make it difficult to understand the project. **Not only do we have to keep in mind each module's responsibilities, but also all their interactions.** To understand the purpose of a shallow module, we first need to look at the functionality of all the related modules.
 Jumping between such shallow components is mentally exhausting, <a target="_blank" href="https://blog.separateconcerns.com/2023-09-11-linear-code.html">linear thinking</a> is more natural to us humans.

 > Information hiding is paramount, and we don't hide as much complexity in shallow modules.